Registering for Courses

 Students may take a maximum of eight (8) semester credit hours of graduate level courses in other schools or departments at the University of Denver (with the exception of University College) for credit toward their JD degree under the following conditions:

 - Prior approval from the Assistant Dean of Student Affairs.
 The student must submit a petition to the Assistant Dean of Student Affairs that verifies the graduate level of the proposed course and that states how the proposed course relates to the intellectual and professional aspirations of the student.
-Students can find this petition in the Student Affairs Office or here
+Students can find this petition in the Registrar’s Office or here

+Law students may only register for Fall or Winter quarter courses; law students may not register for spring or summer quarter courses.
+Students interested in dual degrees should consult the dual degree webpage.
 Graduate level credit hours taken in other University of Denver graduate programs count toward the maximum of (8) credit hours that law students can take outside the law school.
 Students may receive credit for eight (8) semester hours of non-JD credit or ten (10) semester hours of dual-degree credit, but may not receive both.

 Credits from University of Denver graduate courses outside of the law school will not appear on a student’s law transcript, but the courses will reduce the number of credit hours a student must earn to graduate (i.e., a student who takes eight (8) semester hours or the equivalent in other graduate courses must earn 82 credit hours from the College of Law to meet the 90 credit hour graduation requirement.)
 Grades will not be factored into a student’s cumulative GPA.